JL-Omega/Jenkins-Project/README.md

 # Protem Web Application

-This repository contains the source code and Docker configuration for the Protem Web Application.
-The Protem Application is a comprehensive solution for deploying web projects using Docker containers, featuring a CI/CD pipeline built with GitLab.
+This repository contains the source code and Jenkins configuration for the Protem Web Application.
+The Protem Application is a comprehensive solution for deploying web projects using Docker containers, featuring a CI/CD pipeline built with Jenkins.

 ## Prerequisites

 Before you begin, ensure you have the following set up:

 - **Docker:** Docker should be installed on your local machine.
-- **GitLab Account:** You need a GitLab account to leverage its CI/CD features.
+- **Jenkins Server:** You need a Jenkins server set up to run the CI/CD pipeline.
 - **Docker Hub Account:** Create a Docker Hub account to store and share Docker images.
 - **Cloud Account (e.g., AWS):** Register for a cloud service provider account like AWS for deploying and hosting your application.